TodoAppDemoOrg/todo-spa/README.md

 ## Notes

+- TODO Hide internal-api nicer: `import {fetchCommentStatistics, fetchTodos} from "../server/src/internal-api"`
+- TODO Auto-collect express routers to avoid manual imports: `import TodoListRouter from '../../src/TodoList.backend'`
-- It would be great to avoid axios boilerplate without need to duplicate HTTP URL and method
+- ☝ It would be great to avoid axios boilerplate without need to duplicate HTTP URL and method
-- It would be great to write backend code closer to component itself, for example `TodoList.backend.js`
-- Internal API errors are not handled in the current implementation
+- ☝ Internal API errors are not handled in the current implementation
-- PyCharm Endpoints tool shows all endpoints.
+- 👍 PyCharm Endpoints tool shows all endpoints.
 "Find usages" shows both client and server side.